The most recent version of these essays can be found at http://linuxmafia.com/~rick/faq/.

 Every one of those is some sort of post-attack tool; all are erroneously claimed on sundry anti-virus companies' sites (and consequently in various news articles) to be "Linux viruses".
 Some are actually "rootkits", which are kits of software to hide the intruder's presence from the system's owner and install "backdoor" re-entry mechanisms, after the intruder's broken in through other means entirely.
 Some are "worms"/"trojans" of the sort that get launched locally on the invaded system, by the intruder, to probe it and remote systems for further vulnerabilities.
 Some are outright attack tools of the "DDoS" (distributed denial of service) variety, which overwhelm a remote target with garbage network traffic from all directions, to render it temporarily non-functional or incommunicado.

 The news reporters and anti-virus companies in question should be ashamed of themselves: None of the above, in itself, can break into any remote Linux system (other than, in a few cases, by doorknob-twisting of bad passwords).
-All must be imported manually and installed by an intruder who has cracked your system by other means.
+All must be imported manually (or equivalently by script) and installed by an intruder who has cracked your system by other means.

 That incompetent reporting sometimes has extremely damaging consequences: In 2002, British authorities arrested the alleged author of the T0rn rootkit, based on their mistaken notion that it's a "Linux virus".
 (My efforts to get the Reuters / NY Times story corrected were ignored, except by cited anti-virus consultant Graham Cluley, who told me he'd been misquoted.)